|

 Click 'OK' to get back to the main Driver tab.

+If you experience problems after updating a modem driver, use the Rollback feature to return to the previous driver.
 If you determine that you need to upgrade your modem driver, click the Update Driver button to start the Update Wizard.

-You can choose to have Windows XP locate and install the software automatically.
+You can choose to have Windows XP locate and install the

 Choose the last option, Don't search.
 I will choose the driver to install.
 Then click 'Next'.